direktiv-apps/go/readme.md

 - 1.17 (go1.17)
 - 1.16 (go1.16)

-The base image is the official 'buster' Golang image on docker hub.
+The base image is the official 'buster' Golang image on Docker hub.

 ### Example(s)
   #### Function Configuration